mdrain/dynalist-help/_articles/files.md

 To move a file, drag it to the new destination.

 > Note: it can be tricky to move a file into an empty folder.
 It's easy to end up moving the file below the empty folder.
-In that case, drag it upwards by a tiny bit should work.
+In that case, dragging it upwards by a tiny bit should work.

 #### Deleting files